 The regional competitions are held over three days.
 The workouts are the same across all eight of the regionals, ensuring that all athletes who make it to the Games have faced and overcome the same tests.
 Historically, athletes and teams compete in two events per day.

 Regionals are a lively spectator experience.
 Each year, fans come in droves and cross borders to support their favorite athletes, family, and friends, and thousands watch the hours of livestream coverage on Games.CrossFit.com.
 Athletes must perform in front of the crowds, and an in-person judge.

 STAGE 3: The Games

 July 19 - 24, 2016

 After two qualifying steps, the season culminates in the CrossFit Games, held at the StubHub Center in Carson, California.
 At the Games, hundreds of thousands of participants will have been whittled down to the world's fittest 40 men, 40 women, 40 teams, 40 teenagers, and 200 masters.
-The stakes could not be higher; athletes will be battling for a piece of the 1.7 million dollar prize purse and the title Fittest on Earth.
+The stakes could not be higher; athletes are fighting for a piece of the 2.2 million dollar prize purse and the title Fittest on Earth.

 Beyond the individual competition, teams from around the world will work together in hopes of winning the Affiliate Cup.
 The high degree of strategy and teamwork involved make this a very popular category of competition.

 The masters are divided into five male and female age categories, 40-44, 45-49, 50-54, 55-59, and 60+.
 Masters competitors’ impressive performances prove fitness truly is a lifelong endeavor and inspire all with their passion for CrossFit.